karthikkadajji/azure-functions-db/README.md

 contains azure functions for db operations

 ## Pre-requisite:
-Postgres-13
+Postgres-13 \n
 resources for azure function

 Azure function:

 After you have created the azure function container, ensure you add the following additional environment variables if not available.

  Configure your azure app to pull from the image using
  NOTE: it is advisible to build your own image and push it to docker hub and add the webhook to enable cicd

 [
   {